ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 Here are some examples of what you can add in your notes:

 - Add a short summary in your own words.
-- Add a note explaining why you found a highlight interesting, funny, or enraging.
+- Add a note explaining why you found a highlight interesting, insightful, or funny.
+- Point out the stuff you didn't like, don’t agree with, don’t understand, or find incorrect.
 - Add references (or links) to other books and ideas you were reminded of.
-- Point out the stuff you didn't like, don’t agree with, or don’t understand.

 And keep it simple!!